DevelopedLogic/CtrlAltBot-old/README.md

 - ,!fvcm (server ID) - Force VoiceChat Mute (This will toggle mic mute) *done*
 - ,!fvcd (server ID) - Force VoiceChat Deafen (This will toggle speaker deafen) *done*
 - ,!ann - Announce guildwise (This will replace the ,announce command) *Done*
-- ,-quit - Exit Backend (This will replace the ,quit command)
+- ,!quit - Exit Backend (This will replace the ,quit command) *Done*